Shanu48/Bandit/README.md

 ---
  # Bandit
----

-This repo consists data and steps required to solve Bandit problems.
+This repo consists of data and steps required to solve Bandit problems.

 ---